-None of the 3 sub-basins, the Baltic Proper, Gulf of Finland and Gulf of Riga, for which reduction targets for phosphorus inputs were set, fulfilled the requirements in 2017 (Key message figure 1 and Results table 1b).
-However, a certain reduction of phosphorus inputs was observed in all sub-basins.
-A statistically significant reduction was achieved in Kattegat, Danish Straits, Baltic Proper, Gulf of Finland and Bothnian Sea.
-The highest input reductions since the reference period (1997-2003) were achieved in the Gulf of Finland (51%) and Baltic Proper (22%) (Results figure 1).
-Phosphorus inputs to the entire Baltic Sea have been reduced by 24% since the reference period mainly due to reductions to Gulf of Finland and Baltic Proper.
+None of the 3 sub-basins, the Baltic Proper, Gulf of Finland and Gulf of Riga, for which reduction targets for phosphorus inputs were set, fulfilled the requirements in 2015 (Results figure 1 and Results table 1b).
+However, reduction of phosphorus inputs was observed in all sub-basins.
+The highest input reduction since the reference period (1997-2003) of 59% was achieved to the Gulf of Finland (Results figure 1).
+A statistically significant reduction was achieved in the Kattegat, Danish Straits and Bothnian Sea.
+The 20 % reduction of phosphorus input to Baltic Proper is still not statistical significant.